 - Regulates blood sugar

-- Helps with digestive system
+- Helps with the digestive system

 - May increase breast milk production